Cocktail Recipes/ New Year's Eve/ Party/ Summer Recipes

 To make a shaken drink, add all the ingredients into a shaker (or a big jar) and shake intensely.
 Drain the liquid and add to a glass filled with ice or just transfer the content of the shaker to glass.
 This method also makes a great caipirinha, but I think this is an extra step and is not necessary (it feels more like cachaca-based daiquiri).
 This is just a simple, rustic drink that should be made directly in the glass.
 The advantage of a shaken drink is that the sugar and all the flavors are distributed more evenly.

-How to make a classic caipirinha step by step
+How to make a classic caipirinha step-by-step

 A collage of 5 photos showing how to cut a lime into 8 parts for a caipirinha drink.